titocampis/b-tool-dcompose/README.md

 ## Web Server

-In this repository, we also have a lite webserver showing the birthdays of my friends.
+In this repository, we also have a lite webserver showing the birthdays of my friends:

 - [webapp.py](webapp.py): file with the controller of the webapp
 - [static/](static/): static content to show on the web page: images, css (styles)